Downtown

 Also the safest answer for wedding, event, or conference weekends where logistics matter more than neighborhood romance.

-Use it when you care more about neighborhood texture and dining personality than maximum downtown efficiency.
+This is the right call when you care more about neighborhood texture and dining personality than maximum downtown efficiency.

 Best for repeat visitors or food-led weekends that want a little more East Side character.